 One of the recent crazes in vegetable container gardening is the Earthbox™, a rectangular self-watering container that grows great tomatoes, peppers, cucumbers and beans (and other vegetables, I’m sure).
 It is an ideal solution for small space vegetable gardening, such as on a balcony or patio.

-There are now a lot of different types of self-watering containers on the market, and you can even make your own, but I like the rectangular shape of these guys.
+There are a lot of different types of self-watering containers on the market now, and you can even make your own, but I like the rectangular shape of these guys.
 They are just the right size for two cherry tomato plants, and I have also grown five hot pepper plants in one, which was fun, because I planted five different varieties.

 The Earthbox™ consists of several parts: a main rectangular box, a perforated “false bottom” that creates a water reservoir in the very bottom, and a fill tube.
 The older ones like mine also have an interlocking support grid on the bottom of the main container which supports the false bottom.
 The newer ones have this built in.